pesterhazy/presumably/posts/double-bundle.md

 This raises the question - why not rely on webpack to orchestrate NPM dependencies altogether?
 This is the strategy I will propose in the remainder of this post.

 The [double bundle](https://github.com/pesterhazy/double-bundle) example projects demonstrates how to use webpack directly to use NPM dependencies in your Clojurescript project.
-The net effect is that the project's index.html includes two separate bundles.
+The net effect is that the project's index.html references two separate bundles, one built by webpack and one built by the Clojurescript compiler and Google Closure compiler combo.

+Webpack supports exporting a single var, but we actually need to export multiple libraries as multile vars.
+For this reason, the webpack conig uses a special entry point, `library.js`.
+For each depenendency that needs to be visible from Clojurescript, the file contains a line assigning the required module to a global Javascript variable.
+This is not elegant, but the effect is similar to how CLJSJS works: all depenencies are avaialable as global names, e.g. `js/window.React` or `js/window.ReactDOM`.

+With this setup, adding a new NPM dependency is as easy running `yarn add react-datatime`, adding `window.ReactDatetime = require("react-datetime")` to `library.js` and rebuilding the bundle using `yarn build`.
+Having done this, you can access the library using `(goog.object/get js/window "ReactDatetime")`.

+What's more, any library available on NPM should work.
+Inter-library dependencies will be handled automatically by webpack.
+Because webpack is popular, chances are getting things to work will require little additional work - and problems will be easy to google.

+With the double-bundle approach, a few things need to be kept in mind:

+- The two script tags in index.html need to be in the right order - npm-bundle.js first and clojurescript-bundle.js last.
+For production builds, of course, there's nothing to stop you from concatenating the two bundles into a single bundle.
+- To avoid including multiple versions of react and react-dom, these two cljsjs packages should be added to the project-wide global exclusions in project.clj.
+(Similarly, build.boot also supports global exclusions.)
+- By removing the `cljsjs/react` dependency, we also lose the `cljsjs.react` namespace.
+However, libraries like Reagent require this namespace.
+The solution is to mock out this namespace with an empty cljs file.
+This is admittedly somewhat inelegant.

+## Summary

+Using the double bundle approach is powerful, as it taps into the ecosystem and accumulated wisdom of the NPM community.

 ## more

-- package.json
-- webpack.config.js
+- link to package.json and webpack.config.js
-- library.js: export multiple vars
-- example github project
-- two bundles, include the dep.js first, app.js second

 ## caveats